Controller-approved source entry - manual-review caution required Other Small Mammals Gastrointestinal Manual review

 Primary safety gate

-Prioritize perfusion, hydration, pain, and mentation before disease-specific branch closure.
+Prioritize perfusion, hydration, temperature, pain, abdominal distension, and mentation before calling the case uncomplicated stasis.

 Differential discriminator

-Use appetite history, stool changes, oral exam clues, and timeline before fixing a single diagnosis.
+Use appetite history, fecal output, oral/dental findings, radiographic gas pattern, and medication/diet history before fixing a single diagnosis.

 Escalation trigger

-Worsening mentation, collapse, green-black stool, or absent fecal output requires escalation planning.
+Worsening mentation, hypothermia, collapse, severe distension, or absent fecal output requires escalation planning.

 Review focus